10 Teaching Tips for Getting Your Students in the English Learning Zone

 However, the great number of available resources and material can confuse and disorient us.
 What should we choose and how do we know when the given material or resource is appropriate for our learners?

 Do your research, visit trusted sites, talk to other colleagues and come up with the best material and resources that you feel will fit your learners in the best possible way.
-Oh, and you can always check out what we post here at FluentU.
-Our blogs are filled with hand-picked resource recommendations from across the internet.

 Don’t forget that you’re teaching a foreign language that, in most cases, isn’t spoken as a first language in your learners’ communities or households.
 As a result, you’ll need to include authentic material that will familiarize your students with the language they are taught.